Who is United Accounts, Inc.?

 The most effective way to deal with this is to work with a credit repair professional.
 They help remove millions of negative items every year from companies like United Accounts, Inc. on behalf of their clients.

 Will United Accounts, Inc. sue me or garnish my wages?

 It’s possible, but if you work with a law firm like Lexington Law, you have nothing to worry about.
-They will help you dispute the collection account with the credit bureaus, with the possibility of having it removed from your credit report.
-It’s also quite possible that you may never hear from or have to deal with United Accounts, Inc. again.
+They aid you in disputing the collection account with the credit bureaus, with the possibility of having it removed from your credit history.
+It’s also possible that you never hear from or have to deal with United Accounts, Inc. again.

 Some states allow wage garnishment, while others do not.
 If you are in a state that does not allow wage garnishment, it is illegal for a debt collector to threaten to garnish your wages.